mathboy7/CTF/HITCON/babyfs/README.md

 First, the binary was running with socat, some character was truncated.<br>
 In particular **"\x7f"** is treated as a backspace, so I can't input the address of the library area.
+(intended solution is bypass check with "\x16\x7f" and follow the above scenario.
+I want to suggest another solution that purely not using "\x7f".)

 Therefore, we can't overwrite the library address in the location we want.<br>
 However, that you can not use "\x7f" does not necessarily mean you can't enter the address of the library area into memory.<br>